Opine: Nomenclature

 The name opine comes from octopine, the first opine discovered in 1927, not in crown galls, but in octopus muscle.
 Nopaline comes from the identification of this molecule in tumors that appeared on "nopal", the Spanish and French names of Opuntia spp. cactus.
 According to Oxford English Dictionary, the word opine was first used in print in 1977.
 Usually, the name of newly discovered opines has the ending "-opine".
 Exceptions are nopaline and strombine.
 On the other hand, not all molecule names ending in "-opine" are opines.
 For example, atropine, stylopine, europine, and lycopine belong to different classes of molecules.

 Other sources of opines

 Opines and opine-like substances are not restricted to crown galls tumors.
 The very first opine discovered, octopine, was initially isolated from octopus muscle.
 Similar derivatives have been isolated from muscle tissue of certain marine invertebrates: alanopine, strombine, and tauropine.
 Opines like acetopine and nopaline can also be formed in normal callus and plant tissue as a result of arginine metabolism.
 Saccharopine is an intermediate in the metabolism of amino acid lysine and occurs in fungi, higher plants and mammals, including humans.
 The poisonous mushroom Clitocybe acromelalga is a source of four opine type amino acids: valinopine, epileucinopine, isoleucinopine and phenylalaninopine.

+Biosynthesis

+The enzyme opine dehydrogenase catalyses reactions that make opines by adding a molecule of pyruvic acid or other keto acids to L-amino acids.
+This includes making derivatives of L-methionine, L-isoleucine, L-valine, and L-phenylalanine.
+A typical example is the reaction to give (2S)-2-[(R)-1-carboxyethylamino]pentanoic acid (1):

+The enzyme uses nicotinamide adenine dinucleotide as its cofactor.

+Similarly, D-nopaline dehydrogenase, also called nopaline synthase, produces or degrades nopaline:

+Nopaline is a combination of the amino acid L-arginine with α-ketoglutaric acid.